ajtack/hail/README.md

 	    };
 	};

 Start the node server with `node driver.js`.
-This will run an Ice server with no objects, but which will accept and validate Ice connections.
+This will run an Ice server with one Ice object that will respond to the printString method.
 To test this, run the following with ZeroC's own _blessed_ ice client library in Python.

 	$ python2.6
 	Python 2.6.7 (r267:88850, Mar 13 2012, 00:08:50)